-Scheduled to open in 2020 (although the projected opening has been delayed a couple of times), the entertainment/dining/retail district will include the Skyscraper, a "Polercoaster" which is designed to be the world's tallest roller coaster.
-Other crazy-tall thrill rides, as well as a surfing attraction, restaurants, an arcade, and places to shop, are also planned.
+The ambitious Skyplex has been delayed for many years.
+It’s probably safe at this point to declare that it will not be built.
+However, it is fascinating to consider the audacity of the proposed project.
+The entertainment/dining/retail district was to have included the Skyscraper, a "Polercoaster" which was designed to be the world's tallest roller coaster.
+Other crazy-tall thrill rides, as well as a surfing attraction, restaurants, an arcade, and places to shop, were also planned.

 The growing resort boasts two theme parks Universal Studios Florida and Islands of Adventure), the Volcano Bay water park, the CityWalk dining, shopping, and entertainment complex, and multiple hotels.
 When it opened the Wizarding World of Harry Potter in 2010, its popularity soared.
 It now offers two Potter-themed lands, one at each park, and the Hogwarts Express train to connect them.

 The movie-themed park at Universal Orlando, Universal Studios features some incredible attractions, including Despicable Me Minion Mayhem, Transformers: The Ride 3D, and Men in Black Alien Attack.
 It also is the home of Diagon Alley, Harry Potter's London-based land.